chobbledotcom/vegan-prestwich/place/aldi.md

 - "Friday: 8am–10pm"
 - "Saturday: 8am–10pm"
 ---

+[December 2022:](https://www.facebook.com/groups/veganprestwich/posts/1833008197076588/) "Never seen so many goodies in Prestwich Aldi!
+Recommended: the festive bakes, pizza, Chinese chicken strips.
+Tbh all of it 😂😂😂"

+"Prestwich Aldi had some vegan ice cream and some pizzas in today.
+Must have listened to my comment no vegan pizzas or icecream.
+They have repented!!"

 [August 2022:](https://www.facebook.com/groups/veganprestwich/posts/1724164484627627/) "They are trialing vegan croissants at Aldi.
 Just got a pack this afternoon.
 See pic."